tpoisot/ms_pop_networks/ms_pop.md

 # Traits distribution fluctuation in space and time

+@olesen_missing_2011 reported the existence of "forbidden links" in mutualistic interactions, that is interactions whose existence is prevented by the fact that speices traits do not match.
+For example, the proboscis of a pollinator may be too short to reach the pollen of a plant species.
+Under this perspective, both the existence and absence of interactions can be mapped on trait values.
+In contrast to the neutral perspective, this can also be linked to evolutionary hypotheses on trait conservatism. @price_macroevolutionary_2003 proposed that a wide range of current macroecological patterns, including the identity of species that are interacted with, is a consequence of the macroevolutionary dynamics of traits, a view which is also at the core of community phylogenetics interpretation of interaction networks [@ives_phylogenetic_2006;@mouquet_ecophylogenetics_2012].

 Intro into the section: some studies found a niche signal through phylogenetic analysis, and a strong consequence of traits values, e.g. forbidden links.
 Both makes sense in that species interact as a function